amari97/reddit_network/index.markdown

 ## An evolution through time

 Until now we have only considered the last state of the network.
 However the network evolves through time: some hyperlinks are created, the sentiment of the associated post might change.
-Let's examine the proportion of positive link created each month in the categories defined previously.
+Let's examine the proportion of positive link created each month in the categories defined above.

 {% capture html %}
 {% include evolution.html %}